evryn/vue-registrar/README.md

 }
 </script>
 ```
-Because using this, you don't need to do that! just follow a directory structure!
+You'll need this feature.
+By using it, you don't need to do anything else! just follow a simple directory structure:
 ```
 vuex-modules/
 └── a